Homeschool high school history and social studies credit explained.

 – .5 credit of Social Science: Psychology, Sociology or others (varies by state) OR .5 credit Elective History or State History

 Remember: You didn’t give up the right to teach what is best for your homeschooler just because he/she is in high school.
 Social studies is a great subject to gear towards your teen’s gifts and interests.

 Homeschool high school history does not need to be all about memorizing dates and names from a musty textbook.
 Focus on ideas that capture your student’s attention.
 Use field trip experiences to guide learning.
 Discuss problems and solutions that have been attempted over time and around the world.
 Encourage your student to really THINK as you earn credits in high school social studies.

 Homeschool high school history here are some for instances:

 If you’ve been doing survey courses of American History or World History (or have gone so in-depth for years), why not allow them to specialize in one or both of these courses.

-Instead of doing the same old thing, a number of our local students have made their World History more useful by studying World History and Philosophy.
+Instead of doing the same old thing, a number of our local students have made their World History more useful by studying History and Philosophy of the Western World.
 The downloadable text (written by philosophy professor, Dr. Micah Tillman, and me) was designed to capitalize on the fact that teens are often developing metacognition and are wanting to think deep thoughts and wrestle with ideas.
 This text surveys world history along with the philosophers that influenced each time period.
 The homeschoolers have completed the course with good background in philosophy and history (and some extra thinking skills).